astorz/fend-capstone-travel-app/README.md

 ### Dependencies
 Usage requires registering for each of the 3 WebAPIs.
 Each API requires having an API key (associated with an account).

-Please refer to the documentation for further details:
+Please refer to the APIs' documentation for further details:
 - Geonames API: http://www.geonames.org/export/web-services.html
 - Weatherbit API: https://www.weatherbit.io/api
 - Pixabay API: https://pixabay.com/api/docs/